 APA participants are required to be covered by the French system of Sécurité Sociale (health insurance).
-In 2010-11, the fees for the Sécurité sociale were 200 euros.
-In 2011-12, there will be a small increase.
-The fees for the Sécurité sociale have to be paid to the Program a few days after arrival.
+The fees for the Sécurité sociale will be paid for by the APA program, and the APA staff will assist in completing the required documents.